grisoniFr/whales_descriptors/README.md

 * x (n_mol,p): descriptor matrix, each row corresponds to a molecule
 * labels (1,p): descriptor labels

-Molecules for which calculation errors were encountered, the descriptor values were set to -999.
+N.B.
+If a calculation error occurs for a given molecule (e.g., no partial charges computed), the corresponding descriptor values are set to -999.

 ### Export descriptors values as a .txt file